canalplus/rx-player/src/core/stream/orchestrator/README.md

-To be able to play a content, the player has to be able to download chunks of media data - called segments - and has to push them to media buffers, called `SegmentBuffers` in the RxPlayer code.
+To be able to play a content, the player has to be able to download chunks of media data - called segments - and has to push them to media buffers, called `SegmentSinks` in the RxPlayer code.

 In the RxPlayer, the _StreamOrchestrator_ is the entry point for performing all those tasks.

 Basically, the _StreamOrchestrator_:

-  - dynamically creates various `SegmentBuffers` depending on the needs of the given content
+  - dynamically creates various `SegmentSinks` depending on the needs of the given content

   - orchestrates segment downloading and "pushing" to allow the content to